Pumpkin Snickerdoodle Muffins

 Unfortunately, no. Pumpkin pie filling is very different from pumpkin puree.
 Pie filling contains added sugar as well as spices so your muffins will end up being overly sweet, overly spiced, and they may not bake as beautifully because of the added moisture.
 For best results, I suggest using pure pumpkin puree for this muffin recipe.

-How to make pumpkin snickerdoodle muffins:
+How to make the best pumpkin snickerdoodle muffins

 - The first step is to always place an oven rack in the center of the oven and preheat it to 375ºF.
 You’ll want to line your muffin pan with baking liners if you’re using them.
 If not, you can also spray the muffin pans with cooked spray and dust with a little flour to keep the muffins from sticking to the pan.
 In a glass measuring cup or a microwave-safe medium bowl, melt your butter and allow it to cool.
 In a small bowl, combine the ground cinnamon and granulated sugar you’re going to top the muffins with, set it aside for now.